flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 - alter your code so it works on any dimension, not just 3x3
 - write a variant of the solver that uses the A\* algorithm,
-- and then compare both implementations on larger board sizes
+- and then compare both implementations on larger board sizes this will show you why *A** is quite useful too, even if it's not guaranteed to be optimal

 +++